 1. Because these rules are complex, and the penalties for not getting everything correct from the landlords side of things can be severe and costly, many landlords are deciding not to rent out spaces.
 They feel there is too much financial risk.
 When the number of available rentals decrease and supply being constant, the starting rent for new rentals increases tremendously.
 Therefore anyone wanting to move into the area, or change their current FF rental, will face much higher starting rent.

-2. The max yearly raise is .6 of CPI.
-Historically CPI is about 2%.
-Therefore the max rent raise will be 1.2%.
-On a $2000/mo place, that is $24/mo/ year.
-This means that the landlord needs to raise the rent every year (most do not at the moment) also, this small increase, disincentivizes investment into new units or the upkeep of existing units.
+2. The max yearly raise is .75 of CPI.
+Historically CPI is about 2-3%.
+Therefore the max rent raise will be 2.4%.
+On a $2000/mo place, that is $48/mo/ year.
+This means that the landlord needs to raise the rent every year to keep up with expenses (most do not at the moment) also, this small increase, disincentivizes investment into new units or the upkeep of existing units.

 3. Existing tenants get a better and better deal the longer they live in the place, so they have no incentive to move.
 This creates higher prices for new renters and doesn’t allow new, younger renters and families to move in.
 Those are often students or people working locally.
 This leads to older renters paying under market rates and getting a sweet deal, and younger workers who are just starting out, paying the ‘rent control premium’ just to live here.

-4. The landlords will not be able to sell their homes/units without up to a year notice to tenants (in some cases) and not be able to sell without offering to buyout the tenant to the tune of tens of thousands of dollars.
+4. The landlords will not be able to sell their homes/units without up to a 6 month notice to tenants (in some cases), and if the tenant is an educator or has kids in school, they must remain until the school year is out, potentially 9 months, and the owner may not be able to sell without offering to buyout the tenant to the tune of tens of thousands of dollars.
 This is a tremendous liability.
 In addition, if the tenant does not wish to leave, then the house must be sold with the tenant in place, which usually means the seller has to have a discount on the property (ie it’s less valuable).
 Less desirable and less valuable houses bring down the price of ALL homes in the area, even those with out rental units.

 These are some of the most terrible effects of the new ordinances.
 There are many more.